alibaba/GraphScope/docs/analytical_engine/key_concepts.rst

 .. image:: ../images/invertexin.png
   :alt: InnerVertexWithIncomingEdge

-MessageStrategy
+MessageManager and MessageStrategy
 ^^^^^^^^^^^^^^^
+In each graph application in GAE, a MessageManager is created to manage the messages passed between different fragments.
+Considering the diversity of graph applications, we provide many message passing strategies, which are defined in MessageStrategy.

-Below are some message passing and synchronization strategies adopted by GraphScope analytical engine.
+Below are message passing and synchronization strategies supported by GAE.

 AlongOutgoingEdgeToOuterVertex
 """"""""""""""""""""""""""""""